akpw/batch-mp-tools/README.md

 I will follow up with more examples and common use-cases in future blogs.

-## Full description of CLI Commands
+## Brief Description of CLI Commands (use -h to expand on details for individual commands)
 ### renamer
     Batch renaming of files and directories
       . source directory or source file modes